AtotheY/Linktree-nextjs-supabase-template/README.md

    ];
    ```

+   To create a category, simply make the type "category" and only include a title.

 3. **Add Your Profile Image**

    Replace the `pfp.png` file in the `public` directory with your own profile image.
 Ensure the image is named `pfp.png` to match the existing code.